Updated: Jun 14

-What Can You Do About Workplace Gender Discrimination In California
+What Can You Do About Workplace Gender Discrimination Under The California Labor Law

 California has one of the most comprehensive employee protection laws in the country.
 This means that your supervisor can't hire you because of a broad list of protected attributes.
 Your gender is one of these protected attributes.

 You cannot be denied employment, dismissed, demoted, or subjected to adverse employment repercussions solely because of your gender.
-This article will discuss gender discrimination in the workplace, as it is frequently dealt with by California Employment Attorneys.
+This article will discuss gender discrimination in the workplace, as it is frequently dealt with by a Los Angeles Employment Attorney for Gender Discrimination.

 Being discriminated against is extremely unjust.
 No one should endure such an inhospitable environment.
 Equal pay, equal treatment, and equal opportunity are all crucial parts of California Labor Law.